michal-h21/make4ht/README.md

 ## Filenames containing spaces

-`tex4ht` cannot handle filenames containing spaces. `make4ht` thus replaces spaces in input file names with underscores, so generated XML files use underscores instead of spaces as well.
+`tex4ht` command cannot handle filenames containing spaces. `make4ht` because of this replaces spaces in the input file names with underscores.
+The generated XML file names use underscores instead of spaces as well.

 ## Filenames containing non-ASCII characters